hieuvp/learning-python/data-science/pandas-basics/README.md

 - (adjective)
   analogous (to/with something)
   <br />similar in some way to another thing or situation
-  and therefore able to be compared with it.
+  and therefore able to be compared with it
-  <br />tương tự.
+  <br />tương tự

 #### **matrices** `/ˈmeɪtrɪsiːz/`